 Updates and Articles, Blogs, and News Releases

-AUSTIN, Texas – Join the more than 41,000 Texans who have learned how to prepare their homes for natural disasters while visiting local home improvement stores.
+AUSTIN, Texas – More than 50,00 Texans have learned how to better prepare their homes for natural disasters while visiting local home improvement stores.
 Join your fellow Texans and visit with a FEMA mitigation specialist at a store near you.